France-ioi/algorea-devdoc/design/access-rights/items.md

 ### Granted permissions table (permissions_granted)

 The `permissions_granted` table express the raw permissions given to a group on an item.
-One permission entry matches exactly one group, one item, and one source.
-The source is either "group_managers" or "unlock" (more to be added), and defines how this permission was granted and can be modified.
-There may be several permissions for a same *(group, item)*.
+One permission entry matches exactly one group, one item, and one *source group*.
+The *source group* is the group from which the destination group has received the permission.
+Only the managers of this *source group* are able to revoke or modify this permission.
+There may be several permissions for a same *(group, item)*, e.g., multiple access to the same task given to an end-user by several groups he is member of.

 The attributes of this table are the following:
-* group_id, item_id, source [PK]
+* group_id, item_id, source_group_id [PK]
 * latest_update_on
 * can_view, can_grant_view, can_watch, can_edit, is_owner